StefanScherer/dockerfiles-windows/registry/README.md

 ## Check C:\registry

-On the first Windows Server 2016 or 1709 machine check the `C:\registry` folder and you will see some directories and files containing the images and meta information.
+On the first Windows Server machine check the `C:\registry` folder and you will see some directories and files containing the images and meta information.